ffortefct/tracing-lib/docs/markdown/classes/ModularTracer.md

 **`Remarks`**

 You don't need to explicitly end the span, this function does it for you.
-If startSpan was called inside a context without a parent span associated to this tracer, it creates a new indepentent span.
-If this [startAsyncSpan](ModularTracer.md#startasyncspan) isn't called inside an active span, it creates an indepentent one.
+If [startAsyncSpan](ModularTracer.md#startasyncspan) isn't called inside an active span (without options.ctx set), it creates an indepentent one.

 #### Parameters